@shinyaz

 console.log(greet("World"));

-Syntax highlighting supports multiple languages with optional filename display.
+Syntax highlighting works across languages with optional filename display:

 fibonacci.py